b-ggs/indinero-circleci-slack-build-alerts/README.md

 - Problems with the app will be logged in `app.log` on the project directory.

-- You can check if the app is up by visiting the URL or sending a `GET` request to `/`.
-It should return `PONG`.

-## Testing

-Tested using [rspec](http://rspec.info/).
-To run the tests, just run `bundle exec rspec`.

 ## Support

-Feel free to send in [issues](https://github.com/b-ggs/circleci-slack-user-specific-build-alerts/issues) and [pull requests](https://github.com/b-ggs/circleci-slack-user-specific-build-alerts/pulls).
+Feel free to send in [issues](https://github.com/b-ggs/indinero-circleci-slack-build-alerts/issues) and [pull requests](https://github.com/b-ggs/indinero-circleci-slack-build-alerts/pulls).